CartoDB/documentation/app/content/carto-user-manual/tutorials/identify_panels_using_coverage_feedback.md

    ![Map visitors tooltip](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_visitors_tooltip.png)

 13. Let´s now import another layer, the panels within the same area, to understand where we could achieve coverage.
-Go to "Add source from...", choose the CARTO Datawarehouse, go to the "demo data" folder, then "data_tables" and select the "ooh_panels_madrid" table.
+Go to "Add source from...", choose the CARTO Datawarehouse, go to the "demo data" folder, then "data_tables" and select the "madrid_ooh_panels" table.
 Import the table into the map and style as seen below.

     ![Map panel visibility polygons](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_panels_madrid.png)